ArcelorMittal reports reduced income in Q3

 Year to date, the Luxembourg-based mining and metals production firm has seen its net income drop by 55 percent, its operating income decline by nearly 36 percent and its total sales decline by 11 percent compared with the first nine months of 2023.

-The company and its CEO say the tepid results compared have been caused by reduced demand in several parts of the world and an oversupply situation it attributes to the People’s Republic of China.
+The company says the tepid results have been caused by reduced demand in several parts of the world and an oversupply situation it attributes to China.

-ArcelorMittal says it “believes current market conditions are unsustainable.”
-Adds the firm, “China’s excess production relative to demand is resulting in very low domestic steel spreads (with the majority of producers loss making) and aggressive exports; steel prices particularly in Europe are well below the marginal cost curve.”
+“China’s excess production relative to demand is resulting in very low domestic steel spreads (with the majority of producers loss-making) and aggressive exports; steel prices particularly in Europe are well below the marginal cost curve," the company says.

-Referring to the European Union’s Carbon Border Adjustment Mechanism (CBAM), the CEO adds, “The CBAM needs further strengthening to ensure it fulfills its aim of ensuring European steelmakers can remain competitive versus higher-emissions imports.”
+Referring to the European Union’s Carbon Border Adjustment Mechanism (CBAM), Mittal adds, “The CBAM needs further strengthening to ensure it fulfills its aim of ensuring European steelmakers can remain competitive versus higher-emissions imports.”

-In its financial footnotes, the steelmaker indicates it spent $100 million in what it calls the “decarbonization capex” category in this year’s third quarter, bringing its year-to-date total in that spending category to $200 million.
+In its financial footnotes, the steelmaker indicates it spent $100 million in the “decarbonization capex” category in this year’s third quarter, bringing its year-to-date total in that spending category to $200 million.

-ArcelorMittal says it faced a “challenging market environment” in the third quarter, but that it demonstrated a “resilient performance benefiting from regional diversification.”
+ArcelorMittal faced a “challenging market environment” in the third quarter but that it demonstrated a “resilient performance benefiting from regional diversification.”